paesanilab/MB-Fit/docs/FILTERS.md

 one of the conjunctions 'and' or 'or'.
 Example:" <br>
 `'nameOfFilter', 'arg1', 'arg2', 'and', 'nameOfFilter', 'arg1', arg2'`

-You may wrap simple or comples statements in parenthesis to group conjunctions: <br>
+You may wrap simple or complex statements in parenthesis to group conjunctions: <br>
 `'nameOfFilter', 'arg1', 'arg2', 'and', '(', 'nameOfFilter', 'arg1', 'or', 'nameOfFilter', 'arg1', ')'`

 Using multiple conjunctions without parenthesis leads to the statements being evaluated